 Linux Support and Development Specialist at Massachusetts Institute of Technology

-Jonathan Reed is a Linux support and development specialist at MIT, managing diverse operating systems in complex network environments.
+Jonathan Reed is a Linux support and development specialist at MIT, managing a diverse computing environment with thousands of users.

 Lawrence Lessig